w3f/General-Grants-Program/rfps/staking-rewards-collector-front-end.md

 ## Deliverables :nut_and_bolt:

+In order to apply for the project, we will require you to propose the design in the form of mock-ups.

 - **Implementation of a user interface**:
   - **Query input parameters (from the users)**:
     - Addresses (multiple ones are supported by the code).